elastic/cloud-on-k8s/CONTRIBUTING.md

 - **Integration tests** - some tests are flagged as integration as they can take more than a few milliseconds to complete.
 It's usually recommended to separate them from the rest of the unit tests that run fast.
 Usually they include disk I/O operations, network I/O operations on a test port, or encryption computations.
 We also rely on the kubebuilder testing framework, that spins up etcd and the apiserver locally, and enqueues requests to a reconciliation function.

 - **End-to-end tests** - (e2e) allow us to test interactions between the operator and a real Kubernetes cluster.
       They use the standard `go test` tooling.
 See the `test/e2e` directory.
 We recommend to rely primarily on unit and integration tests, as e2e tests are slow and hard to debug because they simulate real user scenarios.
 To run a specific e2e test, you can use something similar to `make TESTS_MATCH=TestMetricbeatStackMonitoringRecipe clean docker-build docker-push e2e-docker-build e2e-docker-push e2e-run`.
-This will run the e2e test with your latest commit.
+This will run the e2e test with your latest commit and is very close to how it will run in CI.

+      A faster option is to run the operator and tests locally, with `make run` in one shell and `make e2e-local TESTS_MATCH= TestMetricbeatStackMonitoringRecipe` in another, though this does not exercise all of the same configuration (permissions etc.) that will be used in CI, so is not as thorough.

 ### Logging